2021 Baseball Outlook

-Entering his sixth season, Richardson has tallied a 147-121 record, including three 30-win seasons and numerous post-season appearances.
-In support of Richardson, fifth-year assistant Justin McMillin returns to develop the Bobcat pitching staff and will be joined by a pair of part-time volunteer assistants in Howard Greenwood and Troy Nimmo.
+Entering his seventh season, Richardson has tallied a 155-134 record, including three 30-win seasons and numerous post-season appearances.
+In support of Richardson, sixth-year assistant Justin McMillin returns to develop the Bobcat pitching staff this year.

-Richardson and McMillin have put in countless hours recruiting quality players to help offset the loss of several key seniors from 2019, which include Jay Kaufman, Kole Kelley, Collan Thrasher, Ethan Whiteis, and Isaac Norsic.
+Richardson and McMillin have worked endlessly recruiting quality players to help offset the loss of several key seniors from 2020, which include Westin Gann, Kyle Giefer, Joel Ogletree, and Connor Pomering.

-The Bobcats’ 2020 roster is comprised of 24 eligible players, featuring four seniors and six juniors who will provide leadership by example for six sophomores, one red-shirt freshman, and seven new recruits.
+The Bobcats’ 2021 roster is comprised of 27 eligible players, featuring five seniors and seven juniors who will provide leadership by example for eight sophomores, and seven new freshman recruits.

-This year’s 53-game schedule will find the Bobcats at home early in the season and on the road a good part of March and April.
+This year’s 48-game schedule will find the Bobcats at home for the majority of their season.
 Each year, Coach Richardson has continued to intentionally ramp up the Bobcats’ schedule, and this year is no exception.
-The 2020 schedule is designed to push the team toward continued improvement and prepare them for deep post-season runs.
-Both Freed-Hardeman and Oklahoma Wesleyan, teams scheduled for a total of six games, opened the NAIA Fall Coaches Poll in the Top 13.
-In addition, 14 matchups are against teams who posted 30 or more wins last season.
+The 2021 schedule is designed to push the team toward continued improvement and prepare them for a deep post-season run.
+The Bobcats are set to face off with NAIA #9 Freed-Hardeman in four games, NAIA RV Concordia in three games, NAIA #2 Science and Arts in three games, and NCAA Division II Southwest Baptist in two games.

-“Our demanding schedule last season was pivotal in our World Series run,” Richardson noted.“We are going to use this season’s schedule to challenge our players to perform with the best and test our own mettle.
+Richardson states, “We are going to use this season’s schedule to challenge our players to perform with the best and test our own mettle.
 Overall, the coaching staff feels really good about this group.”